-Mr Lorenzo Garagnani MD FRCS EBHS DipHandSurg qualified at Bologna University (Italy).
-He trained in Trauma and Orthopaedics in Bologna, mainly based at Rizzoli Orthopaedic Institute, a leading institution in the field of Orthopaedics.
-He completed his sub-specialist training in Hand and Wrist Surgery in the UK, where he was Hand Fellow at the Plastic and Reconstructive Surgery Department of the Oxford University Hospitals, Hand Fellow at The Hand Clinic in Windsor, Hand Fellow at Chelsea and Westminster Hospital, and Paediatric - Congenital Hand Fellow at Great Ormond Street Hospital for Children in London.
+Mr Garagnani qualified at Bologna University (Italy).
+He trained in Trauma and Orthopaedics in Bologna, mainly based at Rizzoli Orthopaedic Institute, a leading institution in the field of Orthopaedics, before completing his sub-specialist training in Hand and Wrist Surgery in the UK, where he was Hand Fellow at the Plastic and Reconstructive Surgery Department of the Oxford University Hospitals, at The Hand Clinic in Windsor, at Chelsea and Westminster Hospital, and Paediatric - Congenital Hand Fellow at Great Ormond Street Hospital for Children in London.

-Mr Garagnani is the current President of the Paediatric Hand International Society of Surgeons (PHISOS), Secretary General of the Italian Medical Society of Great Britain (IMSoGB), and sits on the International Relations Committee of the ASSH (American Society for Surgery of the Hand).
-He is past member of the Guidelines Committee of SICM (Italian Society for Surgery of the Hand) and member of a number of international hand and wrist surgery societies,
+Mr Garagnani is the current President of the Paediatric Hand International Society of Surgeons (PHISOS), Secretary General of the Italian Medical Society of Great Britain (IMSoGB) and sits on the International Relations Committee and on the International Traveling Fellows Committee of the American Society for Surgery of the Hand (ASSH).
+He is past member of the Guidelines Committee of SICM (Italian Society for Surgery of the Hand) and member of a number of international scientific societies.

 Mr Garagnani’s research focuses on innovative and minimally invasive techniques in paediatric and adult hand surgery that allow reduction of surgical morbidity, and has served as volunteer paediatric hand and wrist surgeon with a charity providing paediatric surgery and teaching in Myanmar.